theamirocohen/sensor_rest_server/README.md

 # Sensor rest server

-A very simple, fast, multithreaded, REST server to receive  comma-separated words and show occurrences statistics.
+A very simple, fast, multithreaded, REST server to receive  comma-separated sensors statistics and show them.

 The API server used is the Simple-Web-Server [https://gitlab.com/eidheim/Simple-Web-Server]